orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Superposed different inconsistent/logical systems
 - What can be done in parallel ; preference for it.
 So move to stacking in multiple layers parallel composed for execution.
 Need a practical example ffor this.
 - Simple 2d-grid, work out possible ways of representing it
-- In compression tasks, is in the case of real numbers, the length of a fraction considered as a resource? - More precision, the larger the structure

 - Link back to the other stuff from the notebook as well:
 	- "Binary": just list a few possible ways of constructing it.
 		- binary reverse op is also conceivable as initial/self/terminal over two possible values